smithc36-tcd/Completed-Modules/README.md

 # Completed-Modules
-A list of modules completed modules.
+A list of modules completed modules, along with the module description of each.
 - Engineering Mathematics I - V
 - Probability and Statistics
 - Introduction to Professional Engineering